cheildo/Scarquest_API/README.md

-# CoinMarketCap_API
+# Scarquest_API
-An API endpoint to return the circulating supply for Scarquest SCAR token
+API endpoints to return datas for our Scarquest SCAR game

 # How to install
 npm install